-Have you ever found yourself in a similar situation?
-This has not actually happened to me but many pet owners have.
-These accidents are creating concern about these treats and toys, prompting pet owners to ask a lot more questions.: Are Nylabones safe for dogs?
+This has not actually happened to me, but many pet owners have.
+These accidents are creating concern about these toys, prompting pet owners to ask a lot more questions.
+You may also be wondering the same thing.
+Are Nylabones safe for dogs?
 When should you throw them away?
 What happens if they chew some of it off?
 We’ll answer these questions and tell you about some of the Nylabone warnings that you should be aware of.

 Nylabone Non-Edible Chew Disclaimer

 “NON-EDIBLE CHEW PRODUCTS are made with plastic, rubber, or nylon.
 They are NOT intended for consumption.
 During normal chewing, tiny bristle-like projections are raised that help clean teeth.
 If these tiny pieces (no larger than a small grain of rice) are ingested, they should pass through.
-A dog should not be able to break off larger pieces of any Nylabone® Non-Edible Chew.
-If you think that your dog swallowed a large piece of a Non-Edible Chew, take the chew away and contact your veterinarian for advice.
-No dog toy or chew is totally indestructible.
-Frequently inspect any chew before giving it to your dog to make sure it’s whole and intact, with no missing pieces.
-Replace a Non-Edible Chew when knuckle ends are worn down, or if it becomes too small to chew safely.
-Nylabone Chews and Toys should not be boiled, placed in a dishwasher, washing machine, or convection or microwave oven.”
+A dog should not be able to break off larger pieces of any Nylabone® Non-Edible Chew.“

-In the extreme case, where play time turns into an accident, you may want to be prepared with pet insurance to avoid paying hundreds or even thousands of dollars in vet bills.
-This way you can focus your attention on helping your dog instead of worrying about how you are going to pay for everything.
+For the extreme case, where playtime turns into an accident, you will want to be prepared with pet insurance to avoid paying hundreds or even thousands of dollars in vet bills.
+This way, you can focus your attention on helping your dog instead of worrying about how you are going to pay for everything.

 Are Nylabones Safe For Dogs?

-There are many things you’ll want to know about Nylabone safety before purchasing a treat or toy.
+If used as instructed, they should be.
+But, there are many things you’ll want to know about Nylabone safety before purchasing one.
 If you keep in mind these simple safety checks, then your dog should be able to enjoy these chew toys safely.

 When Should I Replace My Dog’s Nylabone?

-You should replace your dog’s non-edible Nylabone chew when the knuckle ends are worn down or if it becomes too small to chew safely (if it is so small if could be swallowed by your pup, throw it out).
+If you are wondering when to throw away Nylabones, you should replace your dog’s non-edible Nylabone chew when the knuckle ends wear down or if it becomes too small to chew safely (if it is so small that your pup could swallow it, throw it out).

 Can Puppies Have Nylabone Edible Chews?

-Nylabone edible chews are best for dogs with permanent teeth.
+Nylabone edible chews are best for dogs with permanent teeth (not young puppies).
 We recommend you talk to your veterinarian before giving a new type of chew toy or treat.

 There are also different types of Nylabones available for different chewing strengths and styles.
-So make sure you know your pup and know what style you should get.
-You can always address your concerns with your vet, and see what they think would be best.
+So make sure you know your pup and what style you should get.
+You can always address your concerns with your vet and see what they think is best.